emersonmde/anchor-chain/README.md

 While Anchor Chain is usable today, it's still a work in progress.
 Below are a list of future features that will be implemented before a 1.0 release.

-- Add support for Tera templates in prompts
 - Create a node to categorize and log input for better input observability
 - Add error handling strategy that will use a backup model if the primary fails
 - Output validation node that can attempt to fix unexpected or incomplete outputs
 - Add OpenTelemetry support
-- Add feature flag for Askama prompts
+- Add feature flag for Askama to support statically typed prompts

 ## License